 The first time you visit the doctor, you will have to pay all of that $300 yourself.
 You still have $200 left towards the unsatisfied deductible.

 On the second visit, you will have to pay $200 yourself.
 You have now completely satisfied your deductible once per policy period.
-After that, the plan pays 75%, or in this case, $75; you will pay 25%, or $25.
+After that, the plan pays usual, reasonable and customary up to $100,000.

 For any subsequent treatment (whether for the same condition or a different condition), you don't have to pay the deductible again.
-The insurance company will pay 75% for covered medical expenses, up to $100,000; you pay 25% for covered medical expenses up to $100,000.
+The insurance company will pay usual, reasonable and customary medical expenses up to $100,000.
 If you incur any expenses beyond $100,000, you will be responsible to pay that amount.

 Let's assume that you were in an accident and are hospitalized for 2 days.
 The hospital charges $15,000 per day for a total bill of $30,000.
-Assuming this is the first instance of your needing to use the insurance, you pay your $500 deductible, and the insurance company will pay 75%, in this case - $22,125; and you will pay 25% or in this case - $7,375.
+Assuming this is the first instance of your needing to use the insurance, you pay your $500 deductible, and the insurance company will pay usual, reasonable and customary up to the selected policy maximum.